A Robust Multi-Item Auction Design with Statistical Learning: Introduction

 \section{Introduction}

 Designing optimal-revenue auctions is a fundamental problem in economics and computer science, with applications in a wide range of fields such as e-commerce, online advertising, and spectrum auctions.
-While Myerson's celebrated work \citep{myerson1981optimal} provided optimal design for single-item auctions, assuming knowledge of bidders' type distributions, the problem becomes increasingly complex in the multi-item case.
-The optimal mechanism may involve bundling items and providing a menu of options for the buyer \citep{DBLP:journals/corr/DaskalakisDT14}, leading to a menu-size complexity that scales exponentially with the number of items \citep{DBLP:journals/corr/abs-1304-6116, DBLP:journals/corr/DughmiHN14, 10.1145/2845926.2845928}.
-Additionally, the information available to sellers is limited as bidders' type distributions are private, and the only information that bidders can provide is public historical data of their bids.
-To complicate matters further, the process of communicating or querying bidders before an auction can be time-consuming and expensive when the number of bidders and items is large.
+Although Myerson's celebrated work \citep{myerson1981optimal} provided an optimal design for single-item auctions by assuming knowing bidders' value distributions, the problem becomes increasingly complex in multi-item scenarios.
+Additionally, in practical settings, bidders' value distributions are private, leaving the seller with limited information.
+Typically, sellers only have access to historical bidding data before an auction.
+Moreover, the process of querying bidders before an auction can be time-consuming, especially when the number of bidders is large.

-To address these challenges, there are various methods proposed to alleviate the analytical and computational intractability of multi-item mechanism design, including \citet{6108212}, \citet{6108213}, \citet{10.1145/2229012.2229017}, and \citet{DBLP:journals/corr/abs-1210-3560}.
-However, these methods typically assume knowledge of the bidders' types distribution, which may not be available in practice.
-Recently, there has been some progress in the development of mechanisms that are robust to errors in the distribution of bidders' types, such as \citet{8104086}, \citet{10.1145/3391403.3399541}, and \citet{10.1145/3490486.3538354}.
-However, there are currently no practical algorithms that utilize historical data to estimate bidders' types.
-In this paper, we propose a novel learning method for multi-item optimal auction design that utilizes historical data to estimate bidders' types while making fewer queries than existing methods, resulting in a more efficient and practical solution for multi-item auctions.
+To address the challenges in multi-item mechanism design, various methods have been proposed, including \citet{6108212}, \citet{6108213}, \citet{10.1145/2229012.2229017}, and \citet{DBLP:journals/corr/abs-1210-3560}.
+However, these approaches often assume knowing bidder types distributions, which may not be available in practice.
+Recently, there has been some progress in developing mechanisms that are robust to errors in the distribution of bidder types, such as \citet{8104086}, \citet{10.1145/3391403.3399541}, and \citet{10.1145/3490486.3538354}.
+Nevertheless, there remains a lack of practical algorithms that effectively utilize data for estimating bidders' types and reducing the time cost of implementing auctions, without relying on prior knowledge of bidders' types.
+In this paper, we propose a novel statistical learning method for optimal multi-item auctions that leverages historical data and credible intervals.
+Our approach aims to minimize the computational complexity and time cost of implementing auctions, providing a more efficient and practical solution for multi-item auctions.